-In some situations, an immersion heater or immersed electrical element is used to add the last few degrees of temperature to the stored water.
+It is common practice to use an immersion heater or immersed electrical element to add the last few degrees of temperature to the stored water.

-Where such provision is required the additional reheat time and electrical energy used to provide this top up should be measured in accordance with Annex B. In addition, the volume of hot water shall also be measured as specified in Annex B.
+Where such provision is made the additional reheat time and electrical energy used to provide this top up should be measured in accordance with Annex B.

+In addition the volume of hot water shall also be measured as specified in Annex B.